axibase/atsd/installation/verifying-installation.md

 ## Portals

-Expand the **Portals** tab in the top menu of the ATSD web interface.
+Open the **Portals** tab in the top menu of the ATSD web interface.
 Pre-defined **ATSD** portal displays application, operating system, and usage metrics for the database itself and the server where ATSD is running.

 ![](./images/atsd_portal.png "ATSD Host")